 After Congress passed the National Prohibition Act, Kansas City quickly became regarded as one of the wettest cities in the country and took on the nickname Paris of the Plains.
 During this excursion, you’ll ride around in a comfy tour bus while examining the city’s history during that era, including the “working women” of the streets and the Mafia families who controlled the government.
 You’ll visit former speakeasies, brothels and take a private tour of a modern distillery, while sampling some of the best cocktails currently being shaken and stirred in KC.

-After gleaning info on the City of Angels’ early distillers and what became of them during Prohibition, as well as why East Coast gangsters couldn’t make headway here and instead were pushed out by city officials, take to the streets for a 10-mile bike ride that departs from Hotel Indigo.
+After gleaning info on the City of Angels’ early distillers and what became of them during Prohibition, take to the streets for a 10-mile bike ride that departs from Hotel Indigo.
 Your guide will take you to a century-old speakeasy where you’ll learn about the underground distilleries that were ubiquitous in each L.A. neighborhood.
 See the LAPD Internal Affairs office and learn how officials there were able to take down corrupt police officers and politicians.
-And because this is the entertainment capital of the world, the Roaring Twenties come to life as you ride past the historic theater district and United Artists and the Million Dollar theaters on Broadway.
+And because this is the entertainment capital of the world, the Roaring Twenties come to life as you ride past United Artists and the Million Dollar theaters in the historic theater district.

 NYC Cocktail Tour ($417 for a private group up to 5 people)